 - 13.1.
 Within an academy, the effectiveness of SEND provision is evaluated by: - 13.1.1.
-Regularly (at least three times a year) reviewing pupils' individual progress and attainment with parents/carers and the pupils, where appropriate
+Regularly (at least three times a year) reviewing children's individual progress and attainment with parents/carers and the child, where appropriate - 13.1.2.

-- 13.1.2.
 Reviewing the impact of interventions - 13.1.3.
-Using pupil and parent/carers questionnaires and interviews to gain feedback - 13.1.4.
-Monitoring by the SENCO - 13.2.
+Using child and parent/carers questionnaires and interviews to gain feedback - 13.1.4.
+Monitoring by the SENCO including use of the OAT SEND SEF and Action Plans. - 13.2.
 An academy's overall SEND provision is evaluated by: - 13.2.1.
 Regular monitoring and evaluation by the SEND governor and reporting of findings to the Local Governing body - 13.2.2.
-Reporting on key performance indicators at academy Progress Boards (4-6 times/year chaired by the Regional Director or Director of Primary and SEND) - 13.2.3.
-Regular analysis of key data and performance indicators (including exclusions data) by the Director of Primary and SEND - 13.2.4.
-Academy SEND Reviews
+Reporting on key performance indicators at academy Progress Boards (4-6 times/year chaired by the Regional Director or Director of Inclusion) - 13.2.3.
+Regular analysis of key data and performance indicators (including exclusions data) by the Director of Inclusion - 13.2.4.
+Academy monitoring visits and support

-14. Enabling Pupils with SEND to engage in activities
+14. Enabling Children with SEND to engage in activities

 - 14.1.
-All academies will ensure that pupils with SEND are included in all aspects of academy life, including core and extra-curricular activities. - 14.2.
+All academies will ensure that children with SEND are included in all aspects of academy life, including core and extra-curricular activities. - 14.2.
 The accessibility plan for each academy is published on the Statutory Information page of its website. - 14.3.
-All extra-curricular activities and trips/visits are available to all pupils, including any before-and after-school clubs.
-All pupils are encouraged to go on residential trips.
-No pupil should be excluded from taking part in such activities because of their SEN or disability.
+All extra-curricular activities and trips/visits are available to all children, including any before-and afterschool clubs.
+All children are encouraged to go on residential trips.
+No child should be excluded from taking part in such activities because of their SEN or disability.